mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_getting_started/index.md

 The `public` directory will also be published when you build and deploy a production version of your app.
 We won't cover deployment in this tutorial, but you should be able to use a similar solution to that described in our [Deploying our app](/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Deployment) tutorial.

 The `package.json` file contains information about our project that Node.js/npm uses to keep it organized.
 This file is not unique to React applications; create-react-app merely populates it.
-You don't need to understand this file at all to complete this tutorial, however, if you'd like to learn more about it, you can read [What is the file `package.json`? on NodeJS.org](https://nodejs.org/en/knowledge/getting-started/npm/what-is-the-file-package-json/); we also talk about it in our [Package management basics](/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Package_management) tutorial.
+You don't need to understand this file at all to complete this tutorial, however, if you'd like to learn more about it, you can read [package.json on the npm blog](https://docs.npmjs.com/cli/v9/configuring-npm/package-json/); we also talk about it in our [Package management basics](/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Package_management) tutorial.

 ## Exploring our first React component — \<App/>